 Your MBA program is shaping you for the corporate world to give your career the boost or advancement it deserves.

-Let’s say you’re a finance student who is studying to land a job in the corporate investment sector.
+Let’s say you’re a finance student studying to land a job in the corporate investment sector.
 You rather pick a research topic related to corporate or investment banking instead of tax planning or insurance.